notzeze/proj1/README.md

 # proj1
 This is my first web development project.

-It is about a college Event Board, where Students and clubs & committees can easily apply and register.
+It is about a College Event Board, where Students and clubs & committees can easily apply and register.